Two-Scale Gradient Descent Ascent Dynamics Finds Mixed Nash Equilibria of Continuous Games: A Mean-Field Perspective: Conclusion and future work

 \section{Conclusion and future work}

-In this paper, we proved the global exponential convergence of two-scale Mean-Field GDA dynamics for finding the unique mixed Nash equilibrium of the entropy-regularized game objective on the space of probability measures.
-We also proved that the convergence of the annealed GDA dynamics to the mixed Nash equilibria of the unregularized game objective with respect to the Nikaid\` o-Isoda error.
+In this paper, we proved the global exponential convergence of two-scale Mean-Field GDA dynamics for finding the unique MNE of the entropy-regularized game objective on the space of probability measures.
+We also proved that the convergence of the annealed GDA dynamics to the MNE of the unregularized game objective with respect to the Nikaid\` o-Isoda error.
 The key ingredient of our proofs are new Lyapunov functions which are used to capture the dissipation of the two-scale GDA dynamics in different scaling regimes.

 We would like to mention several open problems and future research directions.
 First, although we have proved the global convergence of the Mean-Field GDA in the fast ascent/descent regime (with a finite but large/small time-scale ratio), it remains an open question to show the convergence or nonconvergence of the Mean-Field GDA in the intermediate time-scale regime, including particularly the case where no time-scale separation occurs (i.e. $\eta =1$ in \eqref{eq:WGDA}).
-Also, currently our results only hold on bounded state spaces and the convergence rate depends on the uniform bounds of the potential function on the state spaces.
+Also, currently our results only hold on bounded state spaces and the convergence rate depends on the uniform bounds of the potential function $K$ on the state spaces.
 It remains an important question to extend the results to minmax optimization on unbounded state spaces.
 In practice, the Mean-Field GDA needs to be implemented by a certain interacting particle algorithm such as \eqref{eq:gdaparticle} with a large number of particles.
 Existing result on the mean field limit of \eqref{eq:gdaparticle} (e.g. \cite[Theorem 3]{domingo2020mean}) only holds in finite time interval and the error bound can potentially grow exponentially in time.
 To obtain a quantitative error analysis of the GDA for minmax optimization, it is an interesting open question to derive a uniform-in-time quantitative error bound between the particle system and the mean field dynamics.
-Finally, we anticipate that the theoretical convergence guarantees obtained in the present paper can be exploited to study a variety of minmax learning problems, including especially the training of GANs \cite{goodfellow2020generative}, adversarial learning problems \cite{madry2018towards}, dual training of energy based models \cite{dai2019exponential,domingo2021dual} and weak adversarial networks for PDEs \cite{zang2020weak}.
+Finally, we anticipate our results can be exploited to prove theoretical convergence guarantees for a variety of minmax learning problems, including especially the training of GANs \cite{goodfellow2020generative}, adversarial learning problems \cite{madry2018towards}, dual training of energy based models \cite{dai2019exponential,domingo2021dual} and weak adversarial networks for PDEs \cite{zang2020weak}.